Dezyne: Implementing and Testing Components

 Config Interface

-interface provides access to the motor’s configuration.
-It includes two in-events that can be used to query the home and move timeout for the motor with the specified id
+The Config interface provides access to the motor’s configuration.
+It includes two in-events that can be used to query the home and move timeout for the motor with the specified id.

 The interface can be implemented by utilizing a foreign component that has access to the configuration file and exposes its content accordingly.
 The configuration file could have a structure similar to the following example: